CodeWith-Aniket-ops/doc-summarizer/README.md

-# doc-summarizer — AI-Powered Document Summarization Agent
+# Doc-summarizer — AI-Powered Document Summarization Agent

 `doc-summarizer` is a secure, multi-agent AI assistant built with Google ADK 2.0 that summarizes long documents, articles, emails, or reports, and answers questions about their contents.